Goryaa/WeatherMultipliers/ModZip/README.md

 Set your own multipliers!
 After launching the game with the mod installed a WeatherMultipliers.cfg file will exist in your BepInEx/config folder.

-## Known Issues

-- When a player joins without the mod, they may not see the correct value for the apparatus.
-Normal scrap works though.

-## TODO

-- Add multiplier values on the weather terminal UI

 ## Manual Installation

 Place the `WeatherMultipliers.dll` file in your `BepInEx/plugins` directory.